xymonkey/Pocket-Healer/README.md

 Special thanks to Dmitry Volevdoz, whose game Little Healer features a similar premise and inspired this game.
 Little Healer is available on the Android app store.

+Design and programming by Steven Rayl.
+Art by Kevin Broomall with additional assets from http://opengameart.org/content/painterly-spell-icons (originally created by Eleazzaar).

 If you're interested in contributing to this project or would like to know more about it, please contact me at stevenmrayl@gmail.com